Python List Methods: A Practical Guide to Work with Lists

 Raises ValueError if the value is not found in the list

 The following table shows some common functions you can use with Python lists.
-The result you will get in your Python shell must match the “Result” in the “Syntax Examples” column of the table.
+The result you will get in your Python shell must match the “Result” in the “Syntax Examples” column.

 Continue using the updated list you obtained after executing the reverse() method in the previous table: